IMAS$^2$: Joint Agent Selection and Information-Theoretic Coordinated Perception In Dec-POMDPs: Leveraging Submodularity for Multi-Agent Active Perception

 \subsection{Inferring Latent State Sequence}

 In this subsection, we study a class of active perception objectives for minimizing the uncertainty in the estimation of the joint state trajectories.
 In particular, we are interested in finding an (approximately)-optimal subset $\mathcal{K}$ of the agents to carry out the active perception tasks and computing their individual policies, for some $\mathcal{K} \subset \mathcal{N}$.
 The agents in $\mathcal{N}\setminus \mathcal{K}$ are excluded from the perception task and their observations do not contribute to the perception objective.
+Importantly, selecting a subset $\mathcal{K}$ does \emph{not} remove the other agents from the system dynamics: all agents in $\mathcal{N}$ still execute their respective policies and evolve under the original joint transition model.
+The only change is that the inference objective is evaluated using the collective observations of agents in $\mathcal{K}$ (e.g., for $\mathcal{N}=\{1,\ldots,5\}$ and $\mathcal{K}=\{1,2,4\}$, all five agents act and affect the state evolution, while only $Y_1,Y_2,Y_4$ are used for estimating $S_{0:T}$).

 \begin{problem} Given the \ac{dec_pomdp} $\mathcal{M}$, determine a subset $\mathcal{K}$ of $k$ agents and design the joint policy $\{\pi_i, i \in \mathcal{K}\}$ that maximizes the mutual information between the latent state sequence $X\coloneqq S_{0:T}$ and the observations: